Dr. Manolis Ulbricht

 The courses taught by Manolis Ulbricht are evaluated by the students themselves in the course of each term.
 If you would like to gain an overview of the teaching evaluations, you can find the feedback from students with regards to Manolis Ulbricht’s course offerings under the following link:

-Evaluations of Courses, Research Internships and Erasmus+ Internships
+Evaluations of Courses, Research Internships, Erasmus+ Internships, and other Internships

 Courses and Teaching Formats